open-telemetry/opentelemetry-js/packages/opentelemetry-metrics/README.md

 ### Sum Observer

-Choose this kind of metric when collecting a sum that never falls over the lifetime of the process.
+Choose this kind of metric when collecting a sum that never decreases.
 The callback can be sync or async.

 ```js